Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 A stitch used in ribbon embroidery.

-Fly stitch rose - click to enlarge Make one open fly stitch and then add two straight stitches to make five spokes as shown.
+Fly stitch rose Make one open fly stitch and then add two straight stitches to make five spokes as shown.
 With the same ribbon bring the needle out close to the centre and without piercing the existing ribbon weave over and under these arms around 10 to 12 times.
 Allow the ribbon to twist to form more realistic petals.
 If wished, the ribbon can be changed to a lighter shade after three or four rounds of the first shade.
 See also ribbon roses.

-A counted thread stitch Foliage stitch - click to enlarge
+A counted thread stitch Foliage stitch

 It is worked in blocks over five threads square and consists of three horizontal and three vertical stitches of graduated length and finished with a diagonal stitch over four intersections from bottom left to top right.

 A counted thread stitch used to fill spaces in hardanger or drawn thread work.
-Four sided Filling Stitch - click to enlarge
+Four sided Filling Stitch

 Carry the yarn diagonally across the space, enter the fabric and then twist the threads over the first thread back to the starting point.
 The twisting of the second bar, the other diagonal is taken only as far as the centre, then pass the yarn over and under the bars twice in a circular motion.
 Finally complete the other half of the bar.

 A counted thread stitch used in drawn fabric work or hardanger, it can be used as a border or a filling.
-Four sided stitch - click to enlarge
+Four sided stitch

 Work from right to left.
 Bring needle through at bottom right corner of first stitch.
 Insert needle four threads up and bring out again four threads to left of starting point.
 Insert needle at starting point and bring out four threads up and four threads to the left.
 Insert four threads to the right, bring out four threads to the left of starting point.
 For a single stitch work final side of square.
 For a row continue as before and pull all stitches firmly.